Buxton F.C.: Ground

 Buxton originally played at the Park, a ground shared with the cricket club, and later played at Cote Lane, London Road and Green Lane before moving to the Silverlands in 1884.
 The site was originally a field owned by the club's first captain, Frank Drewry.
 The opening match was held on 1 November 1884, a Derbyshire Cup match against Bakewell, which Buxton won 2–0.

 Cover was provided for spectators in 1890 (proposals to build a separate pavilion for working-class supporters were not taken forward), at the same time as dressing rooms were built.
 A wooden stand was erected on one side of the pitch and replaced by the current main stand in 1965, which later had seats from Maine Road added to it.
 On the opposite side of the pitch is the Popular Side covered terrace.
 The end behind one goal has a covered terrace, with the other end empty.
 The ground currently has a capacity of 4,000, of which 490 is seated and 2,500 covered.

-The Silverlands is the highest football ground in England, at 310 m above sea level.
+The Tarmac Silverlands Stadium (also referred to as the TSS) is the highest football ground in England, at 310 m above sea level.